codewthamna/Vehicle-Add-To-Cart-Cpp/README.md

 ## 📌 About the Project
 This project is a simple **Add To Cart System** developed in **C++**.
 It allows users to add different types of vehicles to a cart and view all added records using a menu-driven console interface.
-The project focuses on conditional logic, loops, and basic program fl
+The project focuses on conditional logic, loops, and basic program flo

 ## 🛠️ Technology Used
 - C++